Southwest Sumba Regency: Administrative districts

 Notes: (a) The 2010 census populations of Kodi Balaghar is included with the figures for Kodi Bangedo, from which it was split.

 (b) including the desa of Wee Wella, which is an exclave separated from the rest of the district by a detached part of Kota Tambolaka District.

 (c) The 2010 census populations of Kota Tambolaka and Wewewa Tengah Districts are included with the figures for the districts from which they were split.

 (d) including the desa of Wee Kambala, which is an exclave separated from the rest of the district by Kota Tambolaka District.

-(e) including the two kelurahan of Langga Lero and Waitabula; also including the desa of Kalembu Kaha, which is an exclave separated from the rest of the district by Wewewa Barat and Kodi Utara Districts.
+(e) including the two kelurahan of Waitabula (which includes the regency capital of Tambolaka, the former community of Radamata and the main airport) and Langga Lero (adjoining Waitabula to the south); the district also includes the desa of Kalembu Kaha, which is an exclave separated from the rest of the district by Wewewa Barat and Kodi Utara Districts.

-The Kalaki Kambe desa (of Wewewa Barat District) forms a salient from the rest of that district towards the north coast of Sumba island, reaching the coast between the exclaved desa of Wee Wella (of Kodi Utara District) and Kalembu Kaha (of Kota Tambolaka District) to the west and the exclaved desa of Wee Kambala (of Loura District) to the east.
+The Kalaki Kambe desa (of Wewewa Barat District) forms a salient from the rest of that district towards the north coast of Sumba island, reaching the coast between the desa of Wee Wella (an exclave of Kodi Utara District) and Kalembu Kaha (an exclave of Kota Tambolaka District) to the west and the desa of Wee Kambala (an exclave of Loura District) to the east.
 The populations in 2023 of these detached desa (which together form a non-administrative grouping along the northcoast of the regency) were as follows: